weston/PIOTools/README.md

 pip 10.0.1 from c:\users\wmizu\appdata\local\programs\python\python36\lib\site-packages\pip (python 3.6)
 ```

-If your output differs slightly for these one, that should be fine.
+If your output differs slightly for these ones, that should be fine.
 As long as it doesn't say something like:
 ```
 'pip' is not recognized as an internal or external command, operable program or batch file.